jonmiles/bootstrap-treeview/README.md

 });
 ```

 ### List of Events

 #### Lifecycle Events

+> Use callback handlers for lifecycle events otherwise you'll miss the events fired during creation.

 `initialized (event, nodes)`  - The tree has initialized itself and data ready for rendering.